 Currently, each passenger coach is equipped with electronic passenger information displays that provide the train number and destination, plus other public information.
 In FY 2017/18, Amtrak informed SJJPA that it had planned changes to its Wi-Fi program, which resulted in the cancellation of Wi-Fi service support and maintenance.
 In response, SJJPA worked with Caltrans, CCJPA, and LOSSAN JPA to ensure passengers do not experience a disruption in service, with the CCJPA taking the lead and responsibility for future management of Wi-Fi service in coordination with SJJPA and Caltrans.
-A Wi-Fi system upgrade was completed by CCJPA and its contractors in FY 20/21 to provide improved Wi-Fi service to San Joaquins and Capitol Corridor passengers.
+A Wi-Fi system upgrade is being completed by CCJPA and its contractors on all equipment including Venture cars.